 Non-Bloomsburg University students enrolled in Geisinger’s program who hold an AAS degree may elect to continue with the university’s program to earn a bachelor of science degree.

 A 24-month certificate program of classroom academics and clinical experience prepares students for entry-level positions as radiologic technologists, eligible for the American Registry of Radiologic Technologists examination.

 In addition, qualifying students have opportunities to gain limited experience in specialized radiographic procedures like angiography and computerized tomography (CT), and other forms of medical imaging, such as magnetic resonance imaging (MRI) during Semester VI electives.

 Clinical education includes opportunities to learn to assist radiologists, interact with other health professionals, provide empathetic care to patients of all ages and medical conditions, and observe other primary disciplines including nuclear medicine, sonography and radiation therapy.

-The School of Radiologic Technology is accredited by the JRCERT for a length of 8 years.
-The next site visit is scheduled for November, 2023.
+The School of Radiologic Technology is accredited by the JRCERT for an eight-year period.
+The next site visit is scheduled for Nov.
+2023.
+See JRCERT standards.

 Joint Review Committee on Education in Radiologic Technology

 Chicago, IL 60606-3182

 Graduates are eligible for immediate employment or may seek additional post-primary* experience/education in advanced diagnostic procedures such as MRI, CT, or mammography.
 One-year programs are also available to graduates for certification in other primary disciplines: nuclear medicine, sonography and radiation therapy.
 Education in medical imaging can also be a springboard to training in other health careers such as physician assistant or physician.

 *See ARRT website for additional information.